West Africa: African traditional

 Traditional African religions (noting the many different belief systems) are the oldest belief systems among the populations of this region, and include Akan religion, Yoruba religion, Odinani-Igbo, and Serer religion.
-They are spiritual but also linked to the historical and cultural heritage of the people.
+They are spiritual creeds that also perform other functions such as preserving the historical and cultural heritage of the people, and "West African tribal groups" blend social and religious rituals together to the point where there is usually not "much distinction" between them.
 Although traditional beliefs vary from one place to the next, there are more similarities than differences.